-Ensuring the health and wellbeing of our employees, fans, and partners remains our top priority, and we will be continuing to support local communities and stores from the safe distance of online play.
-In addition to other key initiatives, we'll be continuing our FNM @ Home events into the month of May:
+Ensuring the health and wellbeing of our employees, fans, and partners remains our top priority, and we will continue to support local communities and stores from the safe distance of online play.
+In addition to other key initiatives, we'll be continuing our FNM at Home events through the Zendikar Rising season:

 - Bring a 60-card deck from among any cards available on MTG Arena.

 As before, these events will have no in-game entry fee and will reward rare or mythic rare individual card rewards (ICRs) for your first and second win.
 For those of you who connect with your participating WPN stores, you'll also be eligible to receive an additional promotional code that can be redeemed for extra in-game rewards.
-Starting with the April game update, these will be in the form of a MTG Arena Promo Pack code, inspired by the (you guessed it) promo packs you receive at your local store.
+These will take the form of a MTG Arena Promo Pack code, inspired by the (you guessed it) promo packs you receive at your local store.

-But to fully experience these events, you need to connect online with your local game store.
+To fully experience these events, you'll need to connect online with your local game store.
 Here's how.